Azure/azure-iot-sdk-csharp/e2e/LongHaul/LongHaul test results/LongHaul Report.md

 ### Direct method delay

-Each device logs the time (seconds) it takes to successfully receive direct method from a service app.
+Each device logs the time (seconds) it takes to successfully receive direct method from service.
 The graph below observes time < 1s to receive direct method with exceptions where a device was reconnecting and the delay was ~5-6 seconds.

 ![_](DirectMethodDelay.png)

 ### C2D message delay

-Each device logs the time (seconds) it takes to successfully receive C2D message from a service app.
-The graph below observes time < 1s to receive C2D message with exceptions where a device was reconnecting and the delay was ~5-6 seconds.
+Each device logs the time (seconds) it takes to successfully receive c2d message from service.
+The graph below observes time < 1s to receive c2d message with exceptions where a device was reconnecting and the delay was ~5-6 seconds.

 ![_](c2dDelay.png)